x13-me/OfficeDocs-Exchange/Outlook/mobile/resources.md

 This is the broad scale deployment phase.
 Communication and guides are available to help end users get set up quickly and easily.

 - Rollout Announcement Email Template – Template informing employees of your Outlook mobile roll-out.
-- How to Install Outlook for [iOS](https://support.office.com/article/b2de2161-cc1d-49ef-9ef9-81acd1c8e234) and [Android](https://support.office.com/article/886db551-8dfa-4fd5-b835-f8e532091872) - Product installation instructions used by employees when installing Outlook mobile on their devices.
+- How to Install Outlook for [iOS](https://support.office.com/article/b2de2161-cc1d-49ef-9ef9-81acd1c8e234) and [Android](https://support.office.com/article/886db551-8dfa-4fd5-b835-f8e532091872) - Installation instructions used by employees when installing Outlook mobile on their devices.
-- Outlook for [iOS](https://aka.ms/iOSCheatSheet) and [Android](https://aka.ms/AndroidCheatSheet) Quick Reference Cheat Sheets - Document used to show Outlook mobile features and functionality on their devices.
+- Outlook for [iOS](https://aka.ms/iOSCheatSheet) and [Android](https://aka.ms/AndroidCheatSheet) Quick Reference Cheat Sheets - PDF handout for users to show Outlook mobile features and functionality on their devices.
-- [Optimize the Outlook mobile app](https://aka.ms/OMoptimize) - Site informing employees of tips to optimize Outlook for their mobile device.
+- [Optimize the Outlook mobile app](https://aka.ms/OMoptimize) - Article informing employees of tips to optimize Outlook for their mobile device.

 ### *Post-launch*

 During the post-launch phase, focus is placed on providing time saving tips to support employees as they start using Outlook mobile on a day-to-day basis.

 - Tips and Tricks Email Template – Email template sent to employees post launch with usage tips to stay more productive on the go.
-- [Webinar: 10 time savings tips](https://Aka.ms/JoinOutlookmobile) – Invite your employees a Microsoft hosted LIVE webinar training showcasing time saving tips on Outlook mobile.
+- [Webinar: 10 time savings tips](https://aka.ms/JoinOutlookmobile) – Invite your employees to live webinar training, hosted by Microsoft, showcasing time saving tips on Outlook mobile.
 Register now.
-- [Outlook mobile Tips Reference Sheet](https://aka.ms/OutlookmobileTips) - Document used to show Outlook mobile features and functionality
+- [Outlook mobile Tips Reference Sheet](https://aka.ms/OutlookmobileTips) - PDF that provides time saving tips of Outlook mobile features and functionality.
 - [End user training videos](https://aka.ms/Omvideos) - Short videos to play during the launch events to create excitement and awareness.

 ## Outlook mobile webinar series